-We, Xoop Ltd, Switzerland, operator of the app “Ask Jimmy”, go to great lengths to protect your data, to make the app as easy to use as possible, free of charge, to you, the user.
+We, Xoop Ltd, Switzerland, operator of the Facebook Instant Game (FIG) Ask Jimmy and the webapp Ask Jimmy (together “Ask Jimmy”), go to great lengths to protect your data, to make Ask Jimmy as easy to use as possible, free of charge, to you, the user.
 This policy details what this means for your privacy and what choices you have.
 We may update or change the policy from time to time.

-- By giving the app access to some of your data on Facebook, you consent that the we processes that data, as well as data obtained from you by your interaction with the app, for the purpose of providing you with:
+- By giving Ask Jimmy access to some of your data on Facebook, you consent that the we processes that data, as well as data obtained from you by your interaction with Ask Jimmy, for the purpose of providing you with:

 - the then requested service or subsequent services you may request,